uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/compute_forward.rst

       Sycl buffer containing an array of length no less than is specified at the :ref:`descriptor construction<onemkl_dft_descriptor_constructor>` time to house the imaginary part of output data sequence for the out-of-place transformation when using the ``config_value::REAL_REAL`` format for the ``config_param::COMPLEX_STORAGE`` configuration parameter.
 Corresponds to the choice of ``config_value::NOT_INPLACE`` for the configuration parameter ``config_param::PLACEMENT``.

+.. container:: section

+   .. rubric:: Throws

+   The `oneapi::mkl::dft::compute_forward` routine shall throw the following exceptions if the associated condition is detected.
+An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here:

+   :ref:`oneapi::mkl::invalid_argument()<onemkl_exception_invalid_argument>`
+      If the provided :ref:`onemkl_dft_descriptor` class is invalid, for instance, if it is a nullptr or if the value of ``config_param::COMMIT_STATUS`` in descriptor is not ``config_param::COMMITTED``.